Nelsonfrank/rct-app/README.md

 - [x] Add back button in every page
 - [ ] Make every component in dashboard responsive
 - [ ] Diagnosis redux and setup it well ()
-- [ ] Setup axios configuration to allign with state management
+- [ ] Setup axios configuration to align with state management